ssfwmorry/kakeyo/docs/database/functions.md

         records.memo,
         (case
             when records.record_type = 5 then true
-            when records.record_typ = 0 then null
+            when records.record_type = 0 then null
             else false
         end) as is_instead,
         records.planned_record_id,